bostaunieux/kiosk-auto-reload/README.md

 1. Add the plugin to Home Assistant
 2. Load a dashboard with the `auto_reload` query string parameter, such as http://homeassistant.local:8123/dashboard-main?auto_reload=true
-3. In a separate broweser window (on the same device or a different one), load the same dashboard without the query string parameter, e.g. http://homeassistant.local:8123/dashboard-main, then modify and save the configuration
+3. In a separate browser window (on the same device or a different one), load the same dashboard without the query string parameter, e.g. http://homeassistant.local:8123/dashboard-main, then modify and save the configuration
 4. The initial dashboard with automaticaly reload